estnltk/estnltk-workflows/scripts/readme.md

 # Create collection

-Assume that there is a table that contains at least a unique id column and either column with plain text or column with Text objects in EstNltk 1.6 json format.
+Assume that there is a table that contains at least a unique id column and either a column of plain texts or a column of `Text` objects in EstNltk 1.6 json format.

 Display help
 ```
 estnltk-workflows$ scripts/create_collection -h
 ```
-and modify `scripts/create_collection.conf` file.
+and modify `scripts/create_collection.conf` file accordingly or use command line arguments.

 Create a collection `estnltk` texts with `words`, `sentences`, `paragraphs` and `morph_analysis` layers attached.